metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-burn.md

 description: "The Asset Burn guard restricts the mint to holders of a predefined Collection and burns the holder's Asset."
 ---

+{% callout type="note" %}
+This Guard is currently only available on devnet.
+[Follow us](https://x.com/metaplex) on twitter to see when it's merged to mainnet!
+{% /callout %}

 ## Overview

 The **Asset Burn** guard restricts the mint to holders of a predefined Collection and burns the holder's Asset.
 Thus, the address of the Asset to burn must be provided by the payer when minting.